-Tennis: Novak Djokovic on entry list for Australian Open, no Serena Williams
+Tennis: Novak Djokovic on entry list for Australian Open, Serena Williams withdrams

 But after being named on Tuesday as part of the Serbia team for January’s ATP Cup in Sydney that will precede the opening major of the year, he was also listed for the Grand Slam.

-Williams, who is marooned on 23 Grand Slam titles – one short of the all-time record held by Margaret Court – had been expected to play, but she is not fully fit.
+Williams, who is on 23 Grand Slam titles – one short of the all-time record held by Margaret Court – had been expected to play, but she is not fully fit.

 The American superstar turned 40 in September and may have played her last Australian Open.